Curtains vs Acoustic Wall Panels: Which Should You Choose?

 What Are the Best Rooms for Wall Panels?

-Foam wall panels work well in:
+Acoustic wall panels work well in:

-• Home theaters – for sound clarity
+• Home theaters – improve sound clarity and reduce echo

-• Conference rooms – to improve focus
+• Conference rooms – improve speech clarity and focus

-• Bedrooms (for blocking light)
+• Bedrooms – for blocking light

-• Living rooms (as decor)
+• Living rooms – for decoration

 What Are Some Common Mistakes to Avoid?